Fair allocation of a multiset of indivisible items: Alternative proof of EFX for additive valuations when

 If giving $g$ to some agent $i$ gives an EFX allocation $\mathcal X'$, with $X_i'=X_i \uplus \{g\}$ and $X_j'=X_j$ for $j\ne i$, then we are done because $\mathcal X'$ strictly Pareto dominates $\mathcal X$.
 In what follows, we will assume this is not the case for any $i\in[n]$.

-Recall that \emph{de-cycling} yields a strictly Pareto dominant EFX allocation \cite{efx_charity}.
+It is well-known that directed cycles in the envy graph of an allocation $\mathcal X$ can be removed while preserving EFX.
+This is done by picking a directed cycle and assigning $X_j$ to agent $i$ for every edge $i \to j$ in the directed cycle until there are no more directed cycles.
+We refer to this procedure as \emph{de-cycling}.
+(See Lemma 2 of \cite{efx_charity} for a formal proof of this.)
+In fact, de-cycling yields a strictly Pareto dominant EFX allocation \cite{efx_charity}.
 So, without loss of generality, we can assume that the envy graph $G_{\mathcal X}$ is a directed acyclic graph (DAG).
 In particular, there is always a source in $G_{\mathcal X}$.

-The main result of this appendix is the following:
+The main result of this section is the following:

 \begin{lemma} Say $g$ is of type $a\in[2]$.
-Pick an agent $s\in[n]$ who is a source in $G_{\mathcal X}$, and whose line $L_s$ makes the least intercept along the $x_a$-axis among all the sources, i.e., $L_{s,a} \le L_{s',a}$ for any source $s'$ in $G_{\mathcal X}$.\footnote{If there is a tie, break the tie arbitrarily.} Then, there is an agent $r\in[n]$ who is \begin{enumerate} \item a ``most envious agent'' (MEA) of the multiset $X_s \uplus \{g\}$ \cite{efx_charity}: there is a strict subset $Z_s \subsetneq X_s \uplus \{g\}$ such that agent $r$ envies $Z_s$, but no strict subset of $Z_s$ is envied by any agent.
+Pick an agent $s\in[n]$ who is a source in $G_{\mathcal X}$, and whose line $L_s$ makes the least intercept along the $x_a$-axis among all the sources, i.e., $L_{s,a} \le L_{s',a}$ for any source $s'$ in $G_{\mathcal X}$.\footnote{If there is a tie, break the tie arbitrarily.} Then, there is an agent $r\in[n]$ who is \begin{enumerate} \item a \emph{most envious agent} (MEA) of the multiset $X_s \uplus \{g\}$ \cite{efx_charity}: there is a strict subset $Z_s \subsetneq X_s \uplus \{g\}$ such that agent $r$ envies $Z_s$, but no strict subset of $Z_s$ is envied by any agent.

-\item ``reachable'' from $s$ in $G_{\mathcal X}$ \cite{efx_charity}: there is a directed path $s = i_K \rightarrow i_{K-1} \rightarrow \cdots \rightarrow i_2 \rightarrow i_1 = r$ in $G_{\mathcal X}$,\footnote{We allow $K=1$, i.e., $s$ is trivially reachable from itself.
-However, this does not mean there are self loops in $G_{\mathcal X}$.} \end{enumerate} We say $r$ is a ``reachable MEA'' for $s$ with respect to $g$. \end{lemma} The two notions in the lemma, ``most envious agent'' and ``reachability,'' were defined in \cite{efx_charity}.
+\item \emph{reachable} from $s$ in $G_{\mathcal X}$ \cite{efx_charity}: there is a directed path $s = i_K \rightarrow i_{K-1} \rightarrow \cdots \rightarrow i_2 \rightarrow i_1 = r$ in $G_{\mathcal X}$,\footnote{We allow $K=1$, i.e., $s$ is trivially reachable from itself.
+However, this does not mean there are self loops in $G_{\mathcal X}$.} \end{enumerate} We say $r$ is a \emph{reachable MEA} for $s$ with respect to $g$. \end{lemma} The two notions in the lemma, \emph{most envious agent} and \emph{reachability}, were defined in \cite{efx_charity}.

 It follows from \cref{lem:reachablemea} that the allocation $\mathcal X'$, given by $X_{i_{p+1}}'=X_{i_p}$ for $p\in[K-1]$, $X_r'=Z_s$, and $X_i'=X_i$ for the remaining $i$, is an EFX allocation.
 Moreover, $\mathcal X'$ strictly Pareto dominates $\mathcal X$ because $V_{i_p}(X_{i_p}')> V_{i_p}(X_{i_p})$ for $p\in[K]$, and $V_i(X_i')=V_i(X_i)$ for the remaining $i$.